Teamo Supremo

 Teamo Supremo is an American animated television series created by Phil Walsh.
-Animated in the limited animation style pioneered by Jay Ward, predecessors which inspired its style, it tells of three superhero children: Captain Crandall, Skate Lad, and Rope Girl.
+Animated in the limited animation style pioneered by Jay Ward, predecessors who inspired its style, it tells of three superhero children: Captain Crandall, Skate Lad, and Rope Girl.

 The series made its broadcast debut for ABC's Disney's One Saturday Morning block on January 19, 2002, where most of its first season aired.
 However, it started regularly airing on Toon Disney in September of that same year, where most of its second season premiered.
 During the spring of 2003, about half of its second season premiered on what had been by then renamed ABC Kids.
 On September 13, 2003, it was taken off ABC Kids, leaving the rest of the episodes to premiere on Toon Disney, ending its run by 2004.
-Thirty-nine episodes were made, with 76 total stories (all but two episodes had two 11-minute long stories slotted in its 22-minute time slot).
+Thirty-nine episodes were made, with 76 total stories (all but two episodes had two 11-minute-long stories slotted in their 22-minute time slot).

 Plot

-Kid superheroes Captain Crandall, Skate Lad and Rope Girl protect the state of South Dakota from various bad guys when called in by Governor Kevin.
+Kid superheroes Captain Crandall, Skate Lad, and Rope Girl protect their state from various bad guys when called in by Governor Kevin.
 They take on bad guys like Baron Blitz, Madame Snake, Laser Pirate, Helius Inflato, Dehydro, Mr. Large, and other bad guys while also occasionally interacting with the other local superheroes.

 Characters

 Teamo Supremo

+These are the three main characters of the show.
+None of them are an only child.